Abstract

-This concise article furnishes a status update regarding the current support for OpenBSD on the HONOR MagicBook Art 14 Snapdragon.
+This article provides a status update regarding the current support for OpenBSD on the HONOR MagicBook Art 14 Snapdragon.

 Current OpenBSD Support Summary

-The HONOR MagicBook Art 14 Snapdragon is a system-on-a-chip that is based on the Qualcomm Snapdragon platform.
+The HONOR MagicBook Art 14 Snapdragon is a system on a chip based on the Qualcomm Snapdragon platform.
 It is imperative to note that the utilized firmware should be signed by a vendor for designated devices.
 Typically, this firmware can be obtained via the Windows Update channel or the HONOR website.

 | Component | Works? | Notes |